moderndatacompany/dataos.info/docs/interfaces/notebook.md

 ```

 #### **Specific spark conf for Icebase**
-Set up the necessary Spark configurations that would be needed for icebase depot.
+Set up the necessary Spark configurations that would be needed for Icebase depot.
 ```python
 sparkConf = [
     ("spark.app.name", "Dataos Sdk Spark App"),